Cut on leg

 The diagnosis of a skin laceration is primarily clinical, based on the appearance of the wound and the circumstances of the injury:

-• History: Obtain a detailed history of the injury, including the mechanism of injury, time of occurrence, and any potential contaminants.
-Assess the patient's tetanus immunisation status.
+• History: Obtain a detailed history of the injury, including the mechanism, time of occurrence, environment, and any potential contaminants.
+Assess tetanus immunisation status and any allergies.

 Management and Treatment